-In the post-COVID survey undertaken in August 2020, we saw a statistically significant lift in the appreciation of public services by respondents, across all metrics.
-Six months later, Australians appear to remain more appreciative of their public services than they were in the years before the pandemic, although there has been a slight decline on each measure.
+In the survey undertaken in August 2020, we saw a statistically significant lift in the appreciation of public services by respondents, across all metrics.
+Six months later, Australians appear to remain more appreciative of their public services than they were in the years before the pandemic, although there was a slight decline in each measure.

-The rating for quality has fallen from 7 in August 2020 to 6.6 now, while for usefulness it declined less sharply from 6.8 to 6.7.
-The ratings for ease of access and value for money are each down from 6.7 in August to 6.4 in 2021.
+The rating for quality has fallen from 6.6 in 2021 to 6.4 in February 2022, while for usefulness, it declined from 6.7 to 6.4.
+The ratings for ease of access and value for money are each down from 6.4 in 2021 to 6.2 in 2022.

-Despite the small falls in ratings since the height of the pandemic last year, public perceptions of Australia's public services are still more favourable now than in any pre-Covid year.
+Despite the small falls in ratings since the height of the pandemic, public perceptions of Australia's public services are still more favourable now than in any pre-Covid year.